 If you're wondering what kind of help would be best for your relative or friend, our Care advice tool can give you some guidance about housing options, day-to-day living arrangements and how to pay for care.

 Use our Care services directory to find care homes and domiciliary care anywhere in the UK.
 You can also find support groups for people affected by dementia.

 We explain common scams, give tips on how to identify them, and offer advice on what to do if you or your relative is unlucky enough to become a victim.

-Here we describe the most common phone scams and offer advice on how to deal with them.
+Here we describe some of the most common phone scams and offer advice on how to deal with them.

 Find out how to avoid common postal scams and what to do if you are concerned about a relative.